Elizalzate/ElizAlzate/README.md

 Currently learning german

 ## ⚡ Fun facts:
-* Until now (2021), all of my experience has been in projects involving health care from medical records to prescriptions
+* Most of my experience has been in projects involving health care from medical records to prescriptions.
 * Before going into this career path I wanted to be a doctor or a pilot.
 * I love cats, if I had a bigger house I would adopt more.
 * When I was in school I loved joining a lot of extracurriculars